comissarische/LifeBox/README.md

 # LifeBox

-Convay's game of life sandbox on p5.js with different grids
+Conway's game of life sandbox on p5.js with different grids

 Best settings: